-The Nominating and Governance Committee meets regularly with respect to the various series of the Trust.
-The Nominating and Governance Committee is also responsible for, among other things, assisting the Board in its oversight of the Trust's compliance program under Rule 38a-1 under the 1940 Act, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
-Mr. Mertens is the Chairman of the Nominating and Governance Committee.
-The Nominating and Governance Committee met twice with respect to the Trust during the Fund's fiscal year ended October 31, 2021.
+The Governance and Nominating Committee meets regularly with respect to the various series of the Trust.
+The Governance and Nominating Committee is also responsible for, among other things, assisting the Board in its oversight of the Trust's compliance program under Rule 38a-1 under the 1940 Act, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
+Ms. Rackey is the Chairman of the Governance and Nominating Committee.
+The Nominating and Governance Committee met once with respect to the Trust during the Fund's fiscal year ended October 31, 2023.